 However, it’s beautiful to see family distinctions within the face, so why not try a few side profile shots too?
 Keep it natural and simple to maintain focus on features.

 Mother’s Day Photography Tip:

 Try portrait shots, with soft lighting and muted colours.

 Recreating photographs of past times also tug at heart strings.
-The planning must be precise if you want this to work to full effect; you’ll need to try and source the same or very similar clothing.
-Practice the pose, find the same location – we promise all this preparation will be worth it for the end results.
+However, the planning must be precise if you want this to work to full effect; you’ll need to try and source the same or very similar clothing.
+Practice the pose and find the same location – we promise all this preparation will be worth it for the end results.

 click to see an example